Scaling Generalist Data-Analytic Agents: Limitations

 \section{Limitations}

 This paper still has some limitations that must be acknowledged: \textit{a)} At present, we only incorporate reasoning-oriented data-analysis tasks; training, predictive, and data-visualization tasks are deliberately excluded and reserved as our important future work. \textit{b)} Owing to computational constraints, our experimental backbone is restricted to the Qwen family, with model scale capped at 14B.
 Furthermore, not all mainstream benchmarks are covered in our evaluation suite. \textit{c)} Limited by computational resources, we have not exhaustively evaluated all RL training algorithms; moreover, data scarcity constrains our RL runs to $\sim350$ steps.
-In future work, we will investigate more advanced RL strategies that enable stable, continual learning over substantially larger datasets.
+In future work, we will investigate more advanced RL strategies that enable stable, continual learning over substantially larger datasets. \textit{d)} The current version of {\ours} only accepts tabular data files and textual questions.
+In the future, we will extend {\ours} to additional modalities.